Will-McBurney/cs4720-sp24-uva.github.io/syllabus.md

 * Attendance in lecture is vital to learning the material and making a good grade in this class.
 * That said, you are adults and can make your own decisions regarding coming or not coming to class.
 I will not take attendance.
 * It is not necessary to inform me of missing a class __unless__ you are missing one of the noted quiz days.
 * If you are going to miss a quiz, you must inform me more than 24 hours in advance to discuss your reason and options for making up the quiz (if possible).
-In case of illness or emergency, please inform me when you are able to do so within reason.

 ### Late Policy
 {: .no_toc }